 Samsung UBD-K8500 4K/UHD Player Settings Tips/Troubleshooting

-If you have problems (no video, frozen, etc) - try resetting the player - eject any disc inserted, and then hold down the "Stop" button on the right side of the top edge for 5 seconds.
+If you have problems with the player appearing frozen - try resetting the K8500 - eject any disc inserted, and then hold down the "Stop" button on the right side of the top edge for 5 seconds.
 This will reset the player to default settings (Auto Resolution, Auto Color format, etc.) If the Stop button reset doesn't work (not resetting/no video), try playing a blu-ray movie (insert disc, press play on remote) - the blu-ray 24fps playback should show video.
 You can then quit the movie and the player's desktop/home screen should appear, allowing you to change settings (like forced 4:4:4 that can cause 4K 60Hz home screen problems) back to "Auto".

 If you see a blinking red LED on the K8500 (and no video on TV), double check that you have the HDMI cable connection(s) correct.
 (Ensure that the main HDMI output on the player is being used for Video.
 Some accidently used the 2nd/audio only port as main/video by mistake.)

-In this setup the owner used a separate Blu-ray player (Sony S7200) for 1080P discs and the K8500 for 4K/UHD playback.
+In the setup I tested (LG EF9500 OLED), the owner used a separate Blu-ray player for 1080P discs and the K8500 for 4K/UHD playback.
 Having the K8500 on a different HDMI port (direct TV connection vs through the AVR) allowed having different TV picture settings for UHD/HDR discs vs 1080P discs.
 (The ISF Expert 1 (day), Expert 2 (night) and Cinema mode settings can be different for each HDMI input, allowing for optimized settings (day, night, etc) for each player/disc type.)

 General Tips for Samsung UBD-K8500 Users: